 }

-Here’s a JSFiddle version: http://jsfiddle.net/por0zcn1/4/.
-For simplicity, the following examples are implemented using ParseStream.
+Here’s a JSFiddle version: https://jsfiddle.net/por0zcn1/4/.
+For simplicity, the following examples are implemented using ParseStream

 Manipulate the Context